OLD TOWN TIBURON'S HISTORIC 'RED BARN'

 1865 Mar West , Tiburon

-The 'Barn' is mostly in its original state offering approximately 2735 sqft of living space comprised of an oversized barn style great room.
+The Barn, currently, in mostly its original state offering approximately 2735 sqft of living space, comprised of an oversized barn style great room/ gallery.
 The main level of the barn features two office areas with new sliding glass doors, a wet bar, and a 1/2 bathroom.
-A spiral staircase leads to the upstairs den, two bedrooms, a full bathroom with a tub/shower combination, a kitchen with eating area- new cabinets and counter top, and a laundry room.
+A spiral staircase leads to the upstairs den, two bedrooms, a full bathroom with a tub/shower combination, a kitchen with eating area- new cabinets and countertop, and a laundry room.
 The flooring consists of concrete, original fir , and parquet.
 The redwood interior paneling , common to the railroad buildings constructed at the turn of the century, is identical to that of the Tiburon 'Depot' and historic 'Old St.Hillary's.

-Their are two entertainment decks on each side of the barn , overlooking the bay and Belvedere Island.
+There are two entertainment decks on each side of the barn, overlooking the bay and Belvedere Island.

 Two car parking.